HorsesAss.Org

 DLBottle

-Please join us tonight for an evening of electoral politics under the influence at the Seattle chapter of Drinking Liberally.
+So please join us tonight for an evening of politics under the influence at the Seattle chapter of Drinking Liberally.
 We meet at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00 pm, but feel free to join some of us for an earlier dinner.

 Share: